 Tips on how to win an award

 Many students don’t apply because they think that they will never win.
-If you meet the eligibility criteria apply.
-You never know, you may be the only one who applies and wins the cash.
+If you meet the eligibility criteria, apply.
+You never know, you may be the only one who applies and becomes the recipient.

 Watch your spelling and grammar and write legibly